MaartenGr/KeyBERT/README.md

 <a name="maxsum"/></a>
 ###  2.3.
 Max Sum Distance

-To diversify the results, we take the 2 x top_n most similar words/phrases to the document.
+To diversify the results, we take the 2 x top_n words/phrases most similar to the document.
-Then, we take all top_n combinations from the 2 x top_n words and extract the combination that are the least similar to each other by cosine similarity.
+Among these words, we evaluate all possible `top_n`-combinations and select one combination where words are least similar to each other by cosine similarity.

+This has super-exponential time complexity and therefore not advised if you use a large `top_n`.

 ```python
 >>> kw_model.extract_keywords(doc, keyphrase_ngram_range=(3, 3), stop_words='english',